v5ma/selfawarenetworks/README.md

 Plus tech that can absorb clouds of nuclear radiation following an atomic blast.
 Imagine we could manufacture carbon dioxide & methane absorbing trees 10,000 times faster than it takes to grow trees.

 That’s part of the mission of the Self Aware Networks Institute!
-Please share advice on how the Self Aware Networks Institute can get funding.
 It is critical to life on this planet we focus on this project full time & recruit others to help!

 We will solve climate change.
 Sentient Self Aware Artificial Neural Networks.
 3D printed life, artificial lungs, artificial plants that can selectively absorb gasses.
 Dog level sentient construction robots.
 Sentient vehicles.
 Next generation antigravity propulsion technologies.